khun777/eds-starter/README.md

 - [ ] History / Back-Button / Routing
 - [ ] Enhance toast windows (color, shadow, ...)
 - [x] Password reset
+- [ ] Configure email server in application.properties.
+Remove gui for config or replace it with something more useful
+- [ ] Use namespace Starter instead of Start (Start->Starter)
+- [ ] Check for itemId that are no longer needed.